imqcam/uploader/README.md

 - `[metadata_json]` is a JSON-formatted string, or the path to a valid JSON file on disk, specifying the JSON metadata that should be associated with the uploaded file in Girder.
 The version of the uploader code that's running and a checksum hash will be added as metadata in addition to any parameters specified here.

 To see the full list of options for running the program, add the `-h` flag to the command.

+### In a Python script

+To use the existing uploader in a Python script to upload individual files on disk, you can do something like this:

+    # import the uploader
+    from imqcam_uploaders.uploaders.file_uploader import IMQCAMFileUploader

+    # create the uploader object (you'll need the API URL and Key that you can get from Maggie)
+    uploader = IMQCAMFileUploader(GIRDER_API_URL, GIRDER_API_KEY)

+    # upload a single file with some json-formatted metadata (you can run this in a loop to do many files, or traverse a directory tree on your system)
+    uploader.upload_file(
+        path_to_file_on_disk,
+        json_formatted_metadata_str,
+        relative_to=optional_path_to_root_directory_on_disk,
+        collection_name=collection_name,
+        root_folder_path=girder_folder_name,
+    )

+Please reach out to Maggie on the IMQCAM Slack for more details and help with your particular use case.
+See above about the command line use case for more explanation of the parameters referenced in the example.

 ## Running tests